isomerpages/moe-chijsjc/_list-of-ccas/National Police Cadet Corps (NPCC).md

 #### **About**

-SJC NPCC Unit was started in the late 1960s as one of two uniformed group CCAs in the former school site in Hillside Drive and functioned until the mid-1980s before the CCA was closed.
+SJC NPCC Unit was started in the late 1960s as one of the two uniformed group CCAs in the former school site in Hillside Drive and functioned until the mid-1980s before the CCA was closed.
 The unit was re-started in 1999.
 It has since grown in strength in membership and in our quality of programmes, achieving excellent results as a unit and in numerous areas.

  The unit has consistently done well to attain the annual Unit Overall Proficiency Award since its eligibility in 2003 – Silver (2003 to 2005 &amp; 2013 – 2014) and Gold (2006 – 2012, 2015 – 2017).&nbsp; In addition, at least 1 outstanding cadet also attained the SPF NPCC Award, the pinnacle award for NPCC cadets.

  Our NPCC’s four-year programme offers a wide range of activities such as drills, weapons training, self-defence tactics, outdoor camps, crime scene investigation training as well as community involvement projects.
-The unit works hand in hand with Singapore Police Force to promote a safe and secure Singapore through workshops and programmes such as Police Youth Ambassador.
+The unit works hand in hand with the Singapore Police Force to promote a safe and secure Singapore through workshops and programmes such as Police Youth Ambassador.
 Cadets are also provided with opportunities to represent the unit to take part in various inter-unit competitions to bring glory to the unit.
 Activities such as local education visits and Values-in-Action (ViA) activities are also organised annually to develop our cadets holistically to be concerned citizens.
-Leadership development opportunities also abound within the CCA and at HQ level to develop.
+Leadership development opportunities abound within the CCA and at HQ level to develop our cadets further.

-The tradition to pursue excellence runs through all aspects of SJC NPCC training, inculcating in our cadets a strong sense of discipline, integrity, resourcefulness and confidence as we develop them into responsible individuals capable in facing any new challenges that may arise.
+The tradition to pursue excellence runs through all aspects of SJC NPCC training, inculcating in our cadets a strong sense of discipline, integrity, resourcefulness and confidence as we develop them into responsible individuals capable of facing any new challenges that may arise.

 The 6As – namely Aware, Acquire, Actuate, Aspire, Achieve and Aim – defines the progressive learning path of a cadet from a new recruit at Secondary One to a youth leader and an officer.
 It also identifies the six desired training outcomes of its programmes.